Flash storage and copy data management helped women's health website Lifescript adopt a DevOps strategy that is...

 crucial to its revenue generation.

-All-flash vendor Pure Storage Inc. and copy data management (CDM) pioneer Actifio Inc. last year launched the Actifio AppFlash DevOps Platform, which runs Actifio software on Pure arrays.
+Pure Storage Inc. and copy data management (CDM) pioneer Actifio Inc. last year launched the Actifio AppFlash DevOps Platform, which runs Actifio software on a Pure Storage flash array.
 Lifescript had already been using Actifio and Pure in combination for years as an early proponent of both technologies.
 That combo formed a storage foundation for a DevOps strategy.

 "We've always been chasing performance," Lifescript's CTO Jack Hogan said of his company's move to flash.